Bravo Rebooting and Recasting The Real Housewives of New York City for Season 14 - E! Online

-Bravo just announced on March 23 that the network is rebooting and recasting The Real Housewives of New York City ahead of the upcoming season 14.
+On March 23, Bravo announced that the network is rebooting and recasting The Real Housewives of New York City ahead of the show's next season.

-Bravo will be searching for a diverse group of friends who best reflect one of the most multi-cultural cities in America.
-It's unconfirmed if any of the season 13 ladies, which included Ramona Singer, Luann de Lesseps, Sonja Morgan, Leah McSweeney and newcomer and first Black Housewife in RHONY history Eboni K. Williams, will return amid the recasting.
+Bravo is now searching for a new and diverse group of friends to share their lives with the cameras for season 14 of the series.
+It's unclear whether any of the season 13 ladies—Ramona Singer, Luann de Lesseps, Sonja Morgan, Leah McSweeney and newcomer and first Black Housewife in RHONY history Eboni K. Williams—will return amid the recasting.

 Executive producer Andy Cohen told Variety, "You know that we're at a crossroads for RHONY.
 We've spent a lot of time figuring out where to go.
 And the plan that we've come up with, I think, is a real gift to the fans."